Scaling Embedding Layers in Language Models: Implementation Details

 \subsection{OLMo Tokenized Training Corpus}

 For pre-training on the OLMo tokenized training corpus, we follow the optimizer settings for the 1B variant in \citet{OLMo} \footnote{\url{https://github.com/allenai/OLMo/blob/v0.4.0/configs/official/OLMo-1B.yaml\#L40}}.
-All models use a sequence length of 2048 and are trained on 200B tokens from sequences uniformly sampled from the corpus.
-We use DeepSpeed \citep{deepspeed_repo} with ZeRO stage 1 to reduce GPU memory usage.
-ZeRO stage 1 partitions the optimizer state across GPUs.
-Our hardware supports training models up to a training-time size of ~3B parameters.
+All models use a sequence length of 2048.
+We use DeepSpeed \citep{deepspeed_repo} with ZeRO stage 1 that partitions the optimizer state across GPUs to reduce GPU memory usage.
 We list the model configurations in \Cref{tab:olmo_model_configs}.